Savannah–Chanelle Vineyards: Wines

 Savannah–Chanelle Vineyards is best known for their Pinot noir wines produced from both local and estate grapes.
-They also produce award-winning Zinfandel wines that are produced from the original estate Zinfandel vines planted in 1910.
+They also produce Zinfandel wines that are produced from the original estate Zinfandel vines planted in 1910.
 These vines are the oldest surviving Zinfandel vines in California.
 Cabernet Franc, planted in 1920, Port, Chardonnay and several other varietals are also produced by the vineyard.